-You're driving down the road when you hear a loud bang and your car lurches back and forth.
+You're driving down the road when suddenly - BANG!
+You feel the vibration shudder through the car and steering wheel.
 You've hit a pothole!
-Or, you're peacefully cruising down the highway.
-Something suddenly flies toward your car.
+Or, you're peacefully cruising down the highway and something flies toward your car.
 Bam!
 A stone has cracked your windshield.

 With each of these unfortunate events, who will pay for the damage?
 The answers aren't simple, but it's helpful to know what your insurance company's responsibilities are, what the city or other jurisdiction's responsibilities are, and how the damage will best be repaired.

-Who Will Pay if My Car's Damaged By a Pothole?
+Who Will Pay if My Car is Damaged By a Pothole?

 The city where the damage occurred may also pay for pothole damage, provided that local rules are met.
 Toronto has complex rules that determine whether the city will pay for damage resulting from city potholes.
 You can file a claim via the city's website.
 In 2011, a study found that Toronto denied 96 percent of pothole claims.